csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

 Small parts of this activity were originally written by Aaron Weeden, Shodor Education Foundation, Inc. and adapted with permission by the author.

 This is an activity with working OpenMP code to demonstrate how to use OpenMP pragmas and random number generator libraries with nested loops over flattened arrays for structured grid simulations.
 Features:
-- An example of a parallel computational pattern called a **structured grid**, which uses a stencil and features multiple iterations over that grid using a "double buffereing" technique.
+- An example of a parallel computational pattern called a **structured grid**, which uses a stencil and features multiple iterations over that grid using a "double buffering" technique.
 - C++ code using two different random number generation  libraries:
 	- the C++ `random` library
 	- the `trng` library (requires an install)